-Water levels are the simplest and least expensive but the most accurate of leveling devices.
+Water levels are the simplest and least expensive but the most accurate of leveling devices for use both professionally and for DIY projects.
 And you can make one in just a few minutes.

 There are actually 2 different types; the commercial or homemade solo model that usually employs a bucket to hold the water is the first kind.
 Then theres what I call the helper model, which is a 2-person operation.
 This article discusses how to make and use either one.